 Enquire Now

 A wild crop cassia tora is the Caesalpinaceae family plant.
 These seeds have great quality and are highly affordable.
-Cassia Tora seeds are small, bold, duly cleaned by machines, and shiny.
-These seeds have availability in various ranges like natural cassia tora seeds and cassia tora seeds.
-Caesalpiniaceous, (=Cassia obtusifolia L.), Cassia tora L., occurs as a weed in entire India.
+Cassia Tora seeds processed by Agro Gums processors and suppliers are small, bold, machine-cleaned, and shiny in appearance.
+These seeds are available in various ranges such as natural Cassia Tora seeds supplied by Agro Gums manufacturers and suppliers in India.
+These seeds are available in various ranges, like natural cassia tora seeds and cassia tora seeds.
+Caesalpiniaceous, (=Cassia obtusifolia L.), Cassia tora L., occurs as a weed in the entire India.
 The flowers, young fruits, and leaves are exemplified.

-This plant has a significant remedial value.
-In the tropical regions, this plant is grown in India and its commercial supply lies in bulk within the regions of Madhya Pradesh and Uttar Pradesh.
+This plant has significant remedial value.
+In tropical regions, cassia tora is widely grown in India, and its commercial processing and bulk supply by Agro Gums suppliers is concentrated mainly in Madhya Pradesh and Uttar Pradesh, making India a major sourcing destination.

-Cassia tora seed is highly significant in the ancient Chinese herb and Chinese, it is known as Jue Ming Zi.
+Cassia tora seeds are highly significant in the ancient Chinese herb, and in Chinese, it is known as Jue Ming Zi.
 It has the Excellency in cooling the body down as the sickle pod’s ripe seed is cold.

-The salty and bitter cassia tora seed has the capability of boosting the eyesight.
-Cassia Tora removes the severe heat from the liver and this improvises the vision, eases the bowels, and moisturizes intestine.
+The salty and bitter cassia tora seed has the capability of boosting eyesight.
+Cassia Tora removes the severe heat from the liver, and this improves the vision, eases the bowels, and moisturizes intestine.
 It also helps to lose weight.

 Cassia Tora Seed Properties

-The flavor is bitter, salty, and sweet, nature is a little cold, it is associated with kidney, large intestine channels, and liver.
+The flavor is bitter, salty, and sweet, nature is a little cold; it is associated with the kidney, large intestine channels, and liver.

 The root of the plant can be used to cure snakebite.

-Cassia Tora Seeds holds a high value in ancient Chinese herbs.
-In Ayurveda, it is defined that cassia tora seeds are excellent ophthalmic, laxatives, expectorants, and anthelmintic.
-It majorly consists of the derivatives of chrysophanol, anthraquinonoid, fixed oil, rhein, and emodin.
-Cassia Tora seeds help the body to cool down because the nature of the fruit from which they are drawn out is cold.
+Cassia Tora Seeds hold a high value in ancient Chinese herbs.
+In Ayurveda, it is defined that cassia tora seeds are excellent ophthalmic, laxatives, expectorants, and anthelmintics.
+It majorly consists mainly of the derivatives of chrysophanol, anthraquinonoid, fixed oil, rhein, and emodin.
+Cassia Tora seeds help the body to cool down because the nature of the fruit from which they are derived is cold.
 These seeds provide relief in constipation by loosening the bowels and are utilized as purgatives and aperients.

 The term potherb is popular for Chakvad leaves consistently.
 Organic or natural farms in India use it as an organic pesticide.
-It was acknowledged that a significant fungicide, chrysophanic acid-9-anthrone is being contained in cassia tora.
+It was acknowledged that a significant fungicide, chrysophanic acid-9-anthrone, is contained in cassia tora.

-Skin related diseases such as psoriasis, ringworm, and itch can be cured with the help of Cassia tora seeds.
-The seeds are herbal and hence can help improve the eyesight, loosen the bowels that provide relief to constipation, and eradicating the severe heat from the liver.
+Skin-related diseases such as psoriasis, ringworm, and itch can be cured with the help of Cassia tora seeds.
+The seeds are herbal and hence can help improve the eyesight, loosen the bowels that provide relief to constipation, and eradicate the severe heat from the liver.

 The Ayurveda uses dried, ground root’s paste to cure snakebite and ringworm.
 When cassia tora is utilized along with Cape Jasmin Fruit (Fructus Gardeniae), it acts as a good remedy for healing inflammation of the conjunctiva or conjunctivitis.